Do you need help in another language? We will get you a free interpreter. Call (808-369-3478) to tell us which language you speak.

 The Hawaii Army National Guard continued to support civil authorities for law enforcement purposes.
 The Hawaii Army National Guard provided helicopter support to each county for the marijuana eradication program called, “Operation Green Harvest.”
 This operation supplements other programs provided by the Federal Drug Enforcement Agency.
 This year, the Guard flew more than 240 helicopter hours in seven operations, which resulted in the destruction of 434,905 marijuana plants with a street value of $434,905,000.

 The Hawaii Army National Guard continued to support civil authorities for law enforcement purposes.
 The 1989 Defense Authorization and Appropriations Act provided funding for an enhanced role for the National Guard in drug enforcement support.
 To support law enforcement agencies, National Guard personnel are placed on Active Duty Special Work, Title 32, U.S C., status which must be performed over and above normal training.
-Since the receipt of Federal resources to support drug enforcement operations. the Hawaii Army National Guard continued to provide helicopter support to each county for the marijuana eradication program called, “Operation Green Harvest.”
+Since the receipt of Federal resources to support drug enforcement operations.
+The Hawaii Army National Guard continued to provide helicopter support to each county for the marijuana eradication program called, “Operation Green Harvest.”

 The Hawaii Army National Guard continued to support civil authorities for law enforcement purposes.
 Again in FY 1990, Federal funds were provided to the National Guard for its enhanced role in drug enforcement support.
 To support law enforcement agencies, National Guard personnel are placed on Active Duty Special Work, Title 32, U.S.C., status which must be performed over and above normal training.
 Since the receipt of Federal resources to support drug enforcement operations, the Hawaii Army National Guard continued to provide helicopter support to each county for the marijuana eradication program “Operation Green Harvest.”